Fix and Bound: An efficient approach for solving large-scale quadratic programming problems with box constraints: Abstract

 \section{Abstract}

-{ In this paper, we propose a branch-and-bound algorithm for solving nonconvex quadratic programming problems with box constraints (BoxQP).
-Our approach combines existing tools, such as semidefinite programming (SDP) bounds strengthened through valid inequalities with a new class of optimality-based linear cuts which leads to variable fixing.
+In this paper, we propose a branch-and-bound algorithm for solving nonconvex quadratic programming problems with box constraints (BoxQP).
+Our approach combines existing tools, such as semidefinite programming (SDP) bounds strengthened through valid inequalities, with a new class of optimality-based linear cuts which leads to variable fixing.
 The most important effect of fixing the value of some variables is the size reduction along the branch-and-bound tree, allowing to compute bounds by solving SDPs of smaller dimension.
 Extensive computational experiments over large dimensional (up to $n=200$) test instances show that our method is the state-of-the-art solver on large-scale BoxQPs.
-Furthermore, we test the proposed approach on the class of binary QP problems, where it exhibits competitive performance with state-of-the-art solvers. }
+Furthermore, we test the proposed approach on the class of binary QP problems, where it exhibits competitive performance with state-of-the-art solvers. \keywords{Nonconvex Quadratic Programming \and Global Optimization \and Semidefinite Programming \and Branch-and-Bound \and Variable Fixing} \subclass{90C20 \and 90C22 \and 90C26 \and 90C57}